President Sharon Bannister BEM

 – Trustee, JSense

 Jonny has worked at a senior management level in the public, private and voluntary sectors.
-For the last eight years he has been a Development and Training Consultant for not-for-profit organisations and Visiting Lecturer in Youth Work and Management at Nazarene Theological College.
+Since 2006 he has been a Development and Training Consultant for not-for-profit organisations and Visiting Lecturer in Youth Work and Management at Nazarene Theological College.
 He works with a diverse range of organisations including local councils, women’s groups, faith groups, environmental, disability, mental health, homelessness and young people’s charities.
 Jonny has previously been Deputy Principal Youth Officer for Manchester City Council, Northern Director of the Association for Jewish Youth and has worked for the Anne Frank Trust UK, Year in Industry and Procter & Gamble.

 Jonny is involved in many interfaith initiatives, particularly for young people, and runs sessions for schools, youth and community groups on Judaism and its relationship with other faiths.
 His previous voluntary activities have included being a Scout Leader, Chairperson of Old Moat Youth Outreach Project in Manchester, UK Electoral Reform Society Council member and Chairperson of the Campaign Committee, Chairperson of Manchester Limmud and Vice-Chairperson of North Manchester Jewish Youth Project.